Last updated : November 4, 2024

 Ohio

-Recreational use of marijuana is illegal, but medical use is permitted.
+Recreational use of marijuana was legalized in November 2023.
+Medical use is also permitted.
 A state-issued patient identification card is an affirmative defense to marijuana possession charges incurred by medical marijuana patients.
 Patients may possess a 45-day supply from a licensed dispensary.

 Ohio drug testing »